 -

-Understanding compression set is crucial for selecting the right rubber for your application, ensuring durability and performance. ↩
+Understanding low temp flexibility is crucial for selecting the right rubber for HVAC applications, ensuring durability and performance. ↩

 -